njustesen/botbowl/docs/mcts.md

 ![MCTS vs. Random](img/mcts-td.png?raw=true "MCTS vs. Random TD Diff")

-The Number of TDs is not on par with our Reinforcement Learning agents on the smaller variants but is able to score on the full board.
+The Number of TDs is not on par with our Reinforcement Learning agents on the smaller variants, possibly because our heuristic is focused on the zero-sum score, so whenever it can search to the end of the game and is in the lead it doesn't care some much about scoring.
+We also see that our MCTS is able to score on the full board!

 Considering that this is almost a vanilla implementation of MCTS, it looks promising.